MS140132KT removed from active portfolio. Possible Replacement Part: none.

 to the system integrator, as well as optimizing the system cost.
 The digital interface to the SH-POTS (Short Haul, Plain Old Telephone System) chipset uses the PCM/SPI interface.
 The

-system architecture has been designed to offer the most cost-effective solution
+system architecture has been designed to offer a cost-effective solution

 for short-haul systems, yet offers the full flexibility required to meet worldwide